LeonMelamud/Whisper3-multiLanguge/README.md

 ## 📚 Overview

-A cross-platform audio transcription application using OpenAI's Whisper model with a PyQt6 graphical interface.
+A cross-platform audio transcription application using OpenAI's Whisper model (specifically `whisper-large-v3`) with a PyQt6 graphical interface.
 The model is used locally on your machine, ensuring privacy and control over your data.

 ## 🚀 Features